-Mykonos Town has an excellent dining scene, with high-end fusion restaurants sitting alongside tavernas serving Greek standards and souvlaki shops feeding the partygoers.
+Mykonos Town has an excellent dining scene, with high-end and 'top-dollar' fusion restaurants sitting alongside tavernas serving Greek standards and souvlaki shops feeding the partygoers.

 Drinking & Nightlife

 Night action in town starts around 11pm and warms up by 1am.
-Hora’s Little Venice is a swath of colourful bars; behind them are some excellent clubs.
+From posh cocktail spots to the colorful bars of Hora’s Little Venice (where there are also some hip clubs), Hora has the lot.
 Another prime spot is the Tria Pigadia (Three Wells) area on Enoplon Dynameon.

 Fashion boutiques and art galleries vie for attention.
 Mavrogenous St is good for art, Matogliani is best for luxe brands and excellent Greek designers, while the streets of Little Venice mix fashion with jewellery and tat.
 Most stores close in the winter (November to March).